einasns/HistDoc/README.md

 # HistDoc Platform

 HistDoc is a web-based platform designed to support the digitization, management, and transcription of historical Arabic and Hebrew manuscripts.
-It integrates user-friendly interfaces with AI-powered tools to assist researchers, developers, and administrators in preserving cultural heritage.
+It integrates user-friendly interfaces with tools to assist researchers, developers, and administrators in preserving cultural heritage.

 ##  Features